ymulakala27/ChatGPT-s-Rapid-Growth-Among-Users/README.md

 ![image](https://github.com/ymulakala27/ChatGPT-s-Rapid-Growth-Among-Users/assets/128730384/3fbf999b-8f30-4609-b9d0-96455746adc7)

 4. **Proportion of Traffic:** The primary objective of the analysis was to discern the traffic sources responsible for substantial user growth.
 Through the correlation of different traffic sources, measured in percentages, valuable insights were obtained regarding the respective contributions of these sources to user adoption.
 This analysis provided a comprehensive understanding of the influence exerted by various traffic channels, enabling a data-driven assessment of their impact on the overall user acquisition process.
-By discerning the significance of different traffic sources, informed decisions could be made to optimize marketing strategies and allocate resources effectively.

 ![image](https://github.com/ymulakala27/ChatGPT-s-Rapid-Growth-Among-Users/assets/128730384/4b4f3336-890b-4dfd-9104-4ab4ae6bc3e9)